 Due to the types of materials that make their way into blue waste bins, these containers are typically fairly small, ranging from 2 – 20 gallon capacities depending on your needs.

 Get Free Quotes on Hazardous Pharmaceutical Waste Disposal Services

 Safely and correctly disposing of medical waste ensures you are protecting the environment and keeping your office clean, safe, and compliant.

 Shred Nations has a network of medical waste disposal experts across North America.
-Call us today at (800) 747-3365 or fill out form to be connected to pharmaceutical waste disposal service providers in your area.
+Simply give us a call at (800) 747-3365, fill out the form on this page, or contact us directly with our live chat to get free quotes from pharmaceutical waste disposal service providers near you.